PlutoZhang/ztrial-scenarios/scenario_1.md

 This scenario guides you through the steps in roughly 30 minutes.
 By the end of the session, you'll know how to:
 - Log in to the Zowe Desktop
-- Use the MVS Explorer to edit data sets
+- View and edit data sets by using the MVS Explorer
-- Use JES explorer to query jobs with filters, and view the related status
+- Query jobs with filters and view the related status by using the JES Explorer
-- Use TN3270 in the Zowe Desktop to view the job
+- View jobs by using TN3270 in the Zowe Desktop
-- Use the Zowe CLI to create data sets and upload to mainframe
+- Create data sets and upload to mainframe by using Zowe Command Line Interface (CLI)
-- Use the MVS Explorer to view the data sets

 <!--If you haven't started the scenario, complete the following steps:
 1. Double-click Z Trial Wizard.exe on the desktop.